Vital Records Online

 required documents

-What Documents Are Required to Order State of Idaho Death Certificates?
+What Documents Are Required to Order State of Idaho Death Certificate?

 The Idaho DHW-BVR requires you to verify your identity when requesting a death certificate.
 A driver’s license or state-issued photo ID is typically sufficient, but check specific requirements for your certificate.
 If you lack a primary ID, you can provide two secondary forms: a Social Security card, insurance record, or pay stub.
 Submit a completed request form along with a valid ID.
 Refer to the table below for acceptable identification and required information.